michaelhankin/aotw-bot/README.md

 ## Running locally

-Ensure that you have Python 3.7.x and Pipenv installed, and that the `SLACK_BOT_TOKEN` and `SLACK_SIGNING_SECRET` environment variables are set.
+Ensure that you have Python 3.7.x and Pipenv installed.
 Then:

 ```shell
 # Clone this repo